Murder of Mary Margaret Moran: Background and charges

 After his arrest, Franklin was first charged with capital murder in the 1974 rape and murder of Cynthia Kettinger, and this offence itself carries either the death penalty or life imprisonment under Texas state law.
 The district attorney Ted Butler officially announced that he would seek the death penalty for Franklin on this crime.
 A charge of attempted murder was pending to be filed against Franklin.

 Upon the death of Moran on July 31, 1975, a second charge of capital murder was also filed against Franklin for Moran's killing, and a second death sentence was also sought by the prosecution against Franklin for murdering Moran.
 Apart from this, Moran was also linked to a 1974 rape of a 16-year-old girl, who was attacked by Franklin in December 1974.
 As a result of the murder and rape charges levied against him, Franklin was held in solitary confinement while pending trial for the above offences he was accused of.
 He was formally indicted by a grand jury from San Antonio for these cases, and also scheduled to be placed in five further police line-ups to trace his possible connections to several more unsolved crimes in San Antonio.

 Franklin's murder trials

 In August 1975, Franklin was scheduled to stand trial on January 12, 1976 for the murder of Moran.
 He was not tried for the killing of Kettinger.

 On March 7, 1976, Franklin was found guilty of capital murder by a Corpus Christi jury.

 On March 8, 1976, Franklin was sentenced to death upon the jury's unanimous recommendation for capital punishment.

 However, as a result of varied trial errors, Franklin was eventually subjected to two re-trials for the murder of Moran, with the higher courts overturning his death sentence and murder conviction twice.
 During his second murder trial, Franklin was once again sentenced to death by a Houston jury.
-For his third trial, Franklin's case was granted a change of venue to Brownville, where he was sentenced to death for the third time.
+For his third trial, Franklin's case was granted a change of venue to Brownsville, where he was sentenced to death for the third time.